sethetter/gophercises/urlshort/README.md

 # Next

-- Clean up organization of cmd code, split into files
 - Clean up logging in the cmd handler
 - Create an admin page behind basic auth to crud url mappings in the boltdb